 The Michigan Early Modern Colloquium Graduate Conference brings together interdisciplinary graduate students in medieval and early modern studies from around the world to discuss and debate their current work.
 Each year, the conference is clustered around a particularly timely theme.
-The upcoming 2018 conference is titled “Exploring Resistance in Medieval and Early Modern Culture,” and will take place on March 16-17th, 2018.
-The keynote lecturers will be Carla Della Gatta (USC) and Kathryn Schwarz (Vanderbilt), in addition to panel responses by the early modern and medieval faculty at the University of Michigan.
+The upcoming 2019 conference is titled “How to be Global in the Medieval and Early Modern Worlds,” and will take place on February 15-16th, 2019.
+The keynote lecturers will be Bernadette Andrea (UCSB) and Christine Chism (UCLA), in addition to panel responses by the medieval and early modern faculty at the University of Michigan.

 Call For Papers: